Home Warranty Code Upgrades: Does Coverage Include Bringing Systems to Code?

 Pincher's Pro Tip

 Compare plan tiers carefully before purchasing.
-A premium plan that covers even $500 in code upgrades can easily pay for the price difference between plan tiers if you ever file a claim involving an older system.
+A premium plan that covers even $500 in code upgrades can easily pay for the price difference between plan tiers if you ever file a claim involving an older system, especially with the new R-454B refrigerant rules driving up HVAC replacement costs.

-When shopping for a home warranty, always ask specifically: Does this plan cover bringing a failed system up to current building code?
+When shopping, always ask specifically: Does this plan cover bringing a failed system up to current building code?
 Get the answer in writing.
+Our home warranty plans comparison breaks down provider differences side by side.

 Compare Home Warranty Options in Ohio